On the non-existence of trapped surfaces under low-regularity bounds: Motivation: Cauchy problem and optimal low-regularity well-posedness for the Einstein vacuum equations

 and for which: \begin{enumerate} \item The solution does not remain of size $O(2^{-i})$ in the norm $\|\cdot\|_X$ ``up to time $O(1)$''? \item The corresponding maximal globally hyperbolic development is future causally geodesically incomplete? \end{enumerate} \end{problem}

 Part (1) of Problem~\ref{prob:main} probes the regularity threshold below which the local existence of solutions ceases to hold.
 The best known result in this direction is the celebrated bounded $L^2$ curvature theorem of Klainerman--Rodnianski--Szeftel \cite{sKiRjS2015}, which established that (modulo technical assumptions) solutions to the Einstein vacuum equations remain under control up to time $O(1)$ if the initial data are small in $X = H^2(\mathbb R^3) \times H^{1}(\mathbb R^3)$.
-The proof in \cite{sKiRjS2015} relies on a bound of the null injectivity radius \cite{sKiR2008}, which fails in $H^s$ whenever $s<2$.
+As pointed out in \cite{sKiRjS2015}, the $L^2$ bound of curvature is crucially used in the proof to derive a lower bound on the radius of injectivity of null hypersurfaces, and it is therefore unclear whether the solutions can be controlled below this regularity; see also \cite{sKiR2005, sKiR2008}.

 Part (2) of Problem~\ref{prob:main} is related to the question of the stability of Minkowski spacetime in the roughest possible setting.
 This is closely connected to the question of trapped surface formation, since the emergence of a trapped surface implies that the solution is geodesically incomplete due to Penrose's incompleteness theorem.
 It is known by Christodoulou's monumental work \cite{Chr} that trapped surfaces can form dynamically from initial data which are free of trapped surfaces (and in fact are arbitrarily far from having trapped surfaces).
 The result in \cite{Chr} requires that the initial data are large in $H^1$.
 In a subsequent work \cite{AL}, An--Luk showed that largeness in $H^{3/2}$ is already sufficient to guarantee that trapped surfaces form dynamically.